 As for loudness, the ProDesk 60 Electric is pretty quiet and isn’t going to be a distraction when being raised or lowered in your typical office setting.
 When fully lowered (25 1/2″), it takes about 15 seconds to fully raise the desk (50 1/2″).
 These heights are plenty acceptable for most people.
 I’m about 6′ and find that 28 1/2″ is perfect for sitting while 41 1/2″ is good for standing.
 I’m not sure what giant would use this desk fully raised, but if you’re taller you should be able to find a comfortable standing height with no issues.

-The Vari ProDesk 60 Electric Standing Desk has an MSRP of $995USD — which isn’t exactly cheap.
+As of February 2021, the Vari ProDesk 60 Electric Standing Desk has an MSRP of $650USD — which has come down in price since we reviewed it.
 It’s unlikely you’re going to be picking up something like this for your home office unless you spend a lot of time there.
 Given the price of standard office desks though, which can be up there in price as well, the quality, ease of use, and value of having a standing desk are definitely there.
 If you’re looking to add a monitor arm to it, you’ll be adding between $125 to $195 to the cost as well.

 In addition, the desk ships free to the lower 48 states and also comes with a 30-day risk-free trial.
 Vari also backs the ProDesk Electric series with a 5-year warranty which covers surfaces, hardware, mechanical parts, and components, including motors and electrical components outside of normal wear and tear.